Frixs/BlackSpiritHelper/README.md

     <img src="Resources/logo_red_text_512.png" alt="Logo Black Spirit Helper" width="256" style="text-align:center;">
 </p>

-**Are you tired of forgetting important tasks in a game such as... daily rewards, world boss spawns, buff activation at proper time and so on?**
+**Are you tired of forgetting important tasks in a game such as... daily rewards, world boss spawns, buff activation at the proper time and so on?**
-Or... are you finding hard to track all your tasks you want to do in-game?
+Or... are you finding hard to track all the tasks you want to do in-game?

 Black Spirit Helper can **solve your problem!** You can also set the application to start with your operating system to do not miss any task you want to do, accidentally.
 **Black Spirit Helper offers** several features that can manage these things with multiple types of adjustable timers.